 In 2004, Kyle moved to Australia for a Pastoral Internship, which began a 5 year process of wrestling with how to reconcile the two worlds he grew up in - examining at every turn culture's role in why some people find faith to be a viable option but many people don't.
 Eventually ending up teaching English in Korea, Kyle felt God encouraging him to try and tear down many of the cultural barriers to faith.
 It became clear to him that church itself was the best place to break down these barriers, so in 2011 Kyle altered his career path by enrolling in seminary at Trinity, and began dreaming with Vince about a church that could connect the faith he loves and the wider culture with which he identifies.

 Kyle also works for a before-school program in Evanston.
-He and his wife Michelle, an occupational therapist, live in Lincoln Square with their son.
+He and his wife Michelle, an occupational therapist, live in Lincoln Square with their son and daughter.
 He loves all things sports, so if you find yourself in small talk with Kyle, you can always ask about the Bears.